-The Robert W. Goldsworthy Desalter has been operating since 2002 to remove brackish groundwater from a saline plume in the Torrance area that was stranded inland of the West Coast Basin Barrier after the barrier was put into operation in the 1950s and 1960s.
-The production well and desalting facility are located within the City of Torrance (City), and the product water is delivered for potable use to the City's distribution system.
-The treatment plan capacity is about 2,200 AFY.
-The City is responsible for operation and maintenance of the treatment plant under contract with WRD.
+The Robert W. Goldsworthy Desalter (also known as the Torrance Desalter) was commissioned in 2002.
+Located within the City of Torrance, the facility utilizes reverse osmosis (RO) membrane technology to desalt brackish groundwater in the Torrance area that was stranded inland of the West Coast Basin Barrier after it was placed into operation in the 1950s.
+The Torrance Desalter was originally designed with a production capacity of 2,200 AFY of potable quality water for delivery to the City's distribution system.
+The City of Torrance is responsible for operations and maintenance of the treatment plant under contract with WRD.